Zahid275/Fast_Food_App/README.md

-# 🍔 Fast Food App
+# 🍔 Food Feast
-Fast Food App is a beautifully designed Flutter application that provides a smooth and interactive experience for browsing, selecting, and managing fast food items.
+Food Feast is a beautifully designed Flutter application that provides a smooth and interactive experience for browsing, selecting, and managing fast food items.
 Built with Provider for state management, the app allows users to add items to their cart, mark favorites, and remove them effortlessly.

 ## ✨ Features
 - 📌 **Attractive UI** – A modern and user-friendly design